dacostapiece/callhome/README.md

  sudo openvpn --config callhome.ovpn --auth-user-pass pass.txt
 ```

-17) If you haven't so far, go start setting up External SSH Server
+17) If you haven't so far, go start setting up External SSH Server<br>
 https://github.com/dacostapiece/callhome_ssh_server<br>

-16) Test APIs
+16) Test APIs<br>
-a) More below on troubleshooting you have sample and example for testing API Communication with Cloudflare and Atlassian
+a) More below on troubleshooting you have sample and example for testing API Communication with Cloudflare and Atlassian <br>
-18) Test SSH
+18) Test SSH<br>
-a) Steps 9 to 14 allow you to test SSH connection from Raspberry to External SSH Server
+a) Steps 9 to 14 allow you to test SSH connection from Raspberry to External SSH Server<br>
-b) You can locally test if Raspberry is accepting SSH connections or not
+b) You can locally test if Raspberry is accepting SSH connections or not<br>

-20) Enabling services
+20) Enabling services<br>
 Overall services handling - for each service - example
 ```bash
 sudo systemctl enable autossh.service